fakefarm/wwwoodall/source/2014-08-25-javascript-syntax-arguments.html.markdown

 #### Understanding the arguments

 `Map`'s documentation says it has use of four arguments.
 Next was to figure out what those arguments represented.
-Since I didn't know, so I just named them `(first, second, third, fourth)` and stored them in an Array to see what I got back;
+Since I didn't know, I named them `(first, second, third, fourth)` and stored them in an Array to see what I got back;

 ~~~javascript
 pets_info = pets.map(function(first, second, third, fourth){